What are CRE?

 Symptoms of a CRE infection vary.
 They may differ with the type of the bacteria involved and the part of the body infected.

 One example is Klebsiella pneumoniae.
 It is a type of bacteria that is often resistant to carbapenems.
-Infection with these bacteria might lead to symptoms like:
+Infection with these bacteria might lead to symptoms such as:

 - Shortness of breath (from pneumonia)